wistaria/MateriAppsInstaller/docs/sphinx/en/source/about/info.rst

    	$PREFIX_TOOL/cmake/cmakevars-3.2.1-1.sh.

-7. For the tools' environment variables, link to ``PREFIX_TOOL/env.d`` so that we can keep the old version for collective setting in ``PREFIX_TOOL/env.sh``.
+7. For the environment variables of the tools, link to ``PREFIX_TOOL/env.d`` so that we can keep the old version for collective setting in ``PREFIX_TOOL/env.sh``.

-8. Separate installation and relinking (it doesn't affect anything else until the relinking is done).
+8. Separate installation and relinking (it does not affect anything else until the relinking is done).

 9. Install to a different location for testing.

 Main developers
 ------------------------------------------
-The MateriApps Installer is developed by the following members
+MateriApps Installer is developed by the following members.

 - ver. xxx
    - Shinji Todo (Graduate School of Science, The University of Tokyo)